PERSISTENT HEARTBURN, BARRETT'S OESOPHAGUS AND OESOPHAGEAL CANCER

-The 2014 National Oesophago-Gastric Cancer Audit reflected the recent trend towards endoscopic therapy, finding that 39.6% of treatments for HGD were EMR, 14.4% were RFA and 5.6% were surgery.
-Surveillance was offered as a management option in 35% of HGD cases despite the apparently high cancer risk.
+The National Oesophago-Gastric Cancer Audit is an important source of information about oesophageal and stomach cancers and high grade dysplasia (HGD), reflecting the recent trend towards endoscopic therapy.
+Surveillance was offered as a management option in a proportion of HGD cases despite the apparently high cancer risk.

 Other symptoms of oesophageal cancer